 Before you even start looking at litters of puppies, take time to learn about the breed.
 Attend dog shows and field trials, Golden Retriever club meetings, and local kennel club meetings, and talk with and question Golden owners.
 They are proud of their dogs and are happy to share their enthusiasm.

-Read and REREAD the section of this booklet on health and hereditary problems.
+Read and REREAD the sections written on health and hereditary problems.
 You want a sound, healthy puppy who will grow up to be a sound, healthy representative of the breed.
 Careful selection now will save heartache and money later.
 Poor quality puppies are produced by people who breed their pets just to have a litter, or by profit seekers who give little thought to quality, looks or temperament in the puppies they produce.
 Many of these indiscriminately-bred puppies have health problems, poor temperaments, and/or breed disqualifications.
 Remember, you are choosing a companion for the next ten to fifteen years.

 A poorly-bred, badly-raised puppy, no matter how cheap, is NO BARGAIN!
 Chances are that the parents were not screened appropriately for hereditary defects, that the puppies have had little, if any, veterinary care, and that the pups were not given the proper socialization and TLC that is needed to raise a healthy litter of Golden puppies.
 You should expect to pay a reasonable price for a sound, healthy, properly raised pet from good parentage sold on a spay/neuter contract and/or AKC Limited Registration.
 Show and breeding prospects may well be more expensive.
 Specific prices vary depending on the area of the country.